TUD-CERT/mailreport-outlook/Readme.md

 The add-in name and description are both set by overwriting their localizations strings.
 For an example, look further below.

 The add-in's default configuration is kept in `templates/defaults.tpl` and can be overwritten in `overrides.json` within the top-level key `defaults`.
-Most of these settings can also be adjusted by users in the add-in configuration dialogue from within Outlook.
+Most of these settings can also be adjusted by users in the add-in configuration dialog from within Outlook.
 The following keys are essential for proper operation and should be reviewed thoroughly:

 * **phishing_transport**: Defines which protocol(s) to use when reporting mails.
   * `"http"`: Send reports via HTTP(S) to a Lucy-compatible API.